StatelessStudio/valsan/README.md

 ## Quick Start

+### What is a ValSan?

+A ValSan is a Validator + Sanitizer.
+It checks input data, and returns it in a clean and consistent type.

 ### Object Sanitization (Validate Objects)

-You can validate and sanitize entire objects by defining a schema of valsan validators for each property.
-Use the `ObjectSanitizer` class:
+Use the `ObjectSanitizer` class to create a valsan schema for an object:

 ```typescript
 import {